harshdeep-05/tale/_pages/about.md

 permalink: /about/
 ---

 I am Harshdeep!
-Currently @IIT Guwahati.
-Currenlty working as Fixed Income Trader @Axxela,I am also a talented Guitarist and an able dancer.
-I used to have a great passion for penning my thoughts down, and this website is just an attempt to live and feel that passion again.
-You will find here, some of poems I had written, books review I have read and whatever I can update.
+Currently working as a Fixed Income Trader @Axxela.
+I am an IIT Guwahati graduate,a passionate Guitarist, and an able Dancer.
+I used to have a great passion for penning down my thoughts, and this website is just an attempt to live and feel that passion again.
+You will find here, some of poems I had written, books review I have read and whatever else I can update.

 Thanks for reading!